 Every source of dynamic configuration can be used at the same time.
 Dynamic configuration can be modified during execution of Traefik without the need to restart (because of the line

 watch: true in the traefik.yml file).

 In case of all providers (except the file provider), this configuration will automatically rebuild and updated (without loading) as soon as a change is detected (addition/deletion/modification of a container or a configuration file)

 docker-compose.yml file for Traefik

 With this file, you'll have a Traefik container which take requests and forward them depending on demand.
-I used a Debian 11 VM with docker 20.10.14 and docker compose v2.4.1.
 I will use the path

 Also, I'm using the dynamic configuration to setting up my routers and services - with many tries, I found easier the dynamic configuration instead of labels (and you will not have to restart your containers !)

 Creation of folders and files, with needed rights.